POLICY ON SUPPLEMENTAL INCOME AND AWARDS

 - A one-time monetary award from the federal sponsor given in accordance with agency awards policy (e.g., Special Act, Outstanding Performance, etc.)

-Questions regarding specific interpretation of this policy should be directed to the NRC Program Administrator (for Associates on tenure), or sent to the Research Associateship Programs at firstname.lastname@example.org.
+Questions regarding specific interpretation of this policy should be directed to the Program Administrator (for NRC Research Associates on tenure), or sent to the NRC Research Associateship Programs at firstname.lastname@example.org.